KostasSynatsakis/musicLandingPage/readme.md

 # MUSIC LANDING PAGE
-This is a landing page built with HTML and SCSS
+This is a landing page built with HTML, jQuery and SCSS

+logo: www.freepik.com
+images: www.unsplash.com